Yuvasreemuthusamy/19AI307_JAVA/Module-02/DAY-1/README.md

  ```

 Program to implement a Static method using Java
-Developed by: Yuvs Sree M
+Developed by: Yuva Sree M
 RegisterNumber: 212223230251

 ```